RakeMeUp/nextgis/README.md

 `api/entries/minutes` - [GET]

-Every query needs to have a `userId` like:
+Every query needs to have a `userId`:

-`api/entries/amount?userId=123`
+`api/entries/amount?userId=123xyz`

-You can get the userId from the session variable
+You can get the `userId` from the session variable

 ### Allowed queries: